ge-flight-analytics/emspy/README.md

 ```python
 res_dat = tsq.run(1901112, start=0, end=900)
 ```
 This function will return a Pandas DataFrame that contains timepoints from 0 to 900 secs and corresponding values for selected parameters.
+You can also pass a timestep as an optional arguement.
+Default timestep is set 1.0 sec.